starknet-io/starknet-p2p-specs/README.md

 This repo contains and tracks the specification of P2P protocol for StarkNet nodes.

-The main entry point is the [here](./p2p/starknet-p2p.md).

-For a guide on the various protocols of Starknet and how to implement them, see [here](./p2p/proto/protocols.md)
+For a guide on the various sync protocols of Starknet and how to implement them, see [here](./p2p/proto/sync/protocols.md)